eclipse/kuksa.val/doc/quickstart.md

 ## Reading and Writing VSS data with code

-Most likely, to get productive with KUKSA.val you want to interact with it programatically.
+Most likely, to get productive with KUKSA.val you want to interact with it programmatically.
 Here is you you do it with our Python library.

 ### Generating data
 Create a file `speed_provider.py` with the following content